artsandmetaphysics/goodlifeodyssey/_documents/the-pentateuch.md

 ---
-title: >
+title: The Pentateuch
-  “The Pentateuch”
 description: >
-  Notes on “The Pentateuch”
+  Notes on the Pentateuch
 type: note
 order: 5.1
 ---